A Complete Itinerary for 5 Days in Tokyo, Japan

 Ameyayoko Shopping Street

-We’ll admit, on our first trip to Tokyo we weren’t impressed with Ameyayoko Shopping Street.
-But on our second trip, we wanted to visit some of the shrines and temples in Ueno so we decided to give this shopping street a second chance and we’re really glad we did.
+We’ll admit, on our first trip to Tokyo, we weren’t impressed with Ameyayoko Shopping Street.
+But on our next trip, we wanted to visit some of the shrines and temples in Ueno so we decided to give this shopping street a second chance and we’re really glad we did.
+Although it still feels a little older than some shopping streets in Tokyo, we really enjoyed browsing and getting some items from the market.
+I even got a cool Sukajan (Japanese jacket)!

 Location: 4 Chome-9-14 Ueno, Taito City, Tokyo 110-0005, Japan // MAP